JakeTheSillySnake/ContainersPlus/README.md

 # s21_containers

-Implementation of the s21_containers.h. library.
+Implementation of the s21_containers.h library.

-NOTE: I, the repository author, have programmed list, stack, map (tests included), Makefile and edited/contributed to binary_tree, set, multiset.
+NOTE: I have programmed list, stack, map (tests included), Makefile and edited/contributed to binary_tree, set, multiset.
 Other parts of the project were created by different people.
 Below is the original version of the task.

 ## Contents